 It’s also a sign that their brain isn’t completely asleep, meaning that you won’t be able to sneak past your dog even if they’re sleeping, as their brain will still register your movement.

 It might mean that they’re feeling hassled by your children or by other animals in the home, or it could be a sign that they’re feeling anxious about something in the home that’s changed.

 Both dogs and cats have a third eyelid inside their outer eyelids called the nictitating membrane.

 Although your greyhound’s eyes might look like they’re partially open, they can keep this membrane closed across the eye.

 It’s transparent, so you wouldn’t notice, but it allows them to keep dust away from their eye and stops the eye from drying out.

 What Does It Mean If A Greyhound Sleeps Too Much?

 If you find that your greyhound is sleeping more than the normal 16-18 hours a day, the first thing to do is understand the cause.

-Sleep is a great healer, and if your greyhound is sick, they might start to sleep more to recover.
+Sleep is a great healer, and if your greyhound is sick, it might start to sleep more to recover.